 The first significant title change (in the Marvel Universe anyway; National/DC was much more stable) was in 1947, when one of Timely—later Atlas, and then Marvel—Comics’ first superstars lost his own book.
 Sub-Mariner Comics was renamed Official True Crime Cases Comics.

 The next superstar to fall was Timely’s first hero, The Human Torch.
 After debuting in the very first issue of Marvel Comics in 1939 (which immediately changed its name to Marvel Mystery Comics in issue #2), and breaking out the following year into his self-titled book, The Human Torch flamed out after only 36 issues, and was renamed Love Tales in 1949.
-Weirdly, Marvel would later briefly revive The Human Torch in 1954, starting with issue #36, ignoring eight years’ worth of Love Tales.
+Weirdly, Marvel would later briefly revive The Human Torch in 1954, starting with issue #37, ignoring eight years’ worth of Love Tales issue number accumulation.

 Some titles changed multiple times, including All-Select Comics changing to The Blonde Phantom in 1946, only to change again two years later to Lovers.
 Romance comics were suddenly hot, hot, HOT!

-The last to fall was Captain America himself in 1949, when Captain America Comics was renamed Captain America’s Weird Tales, in an attempt to ride EC Comics popular horror coattails.
+The last to fall was Captain America himself in 1949, when Captain America Comics was renamed Captain America’s Weird Tales, in an attempt to catch the wave of EC Comics popular horror titles.
 Cap’s Weird Tales only lasted two issues, and Cap himself didn’t even appear on the cover or the inside stories of the final issue.
 It was a sad end to Timely/Marvel’s Original Big Three…but eventually they would return, each getting a new start, or two or three… at #1.

 SOURCE: Marvel Chronicle: A Year By Year History, 2008.